Sultan-Hamdan/PGML-Copper-Heap-Leaching/README.md

 ## Overview

-As high-grade copper reserves deplete, heap leaching is increasingly the main route for extracting copper from low-grade ores, and recovery there is governed by bed saturation.
-Irrigation rate is the manipulated variable, yet standard practice fixes it at the design stage.
-A nonlinear model predictive controller built on the Richards model can regulate saturation to a setpoint instead, but it requires re-fitting the hydraulic parameters at every control step and has only been demonstrated for a single control volume.

-This work moves that identification into training.
-A physics-guided machine learning model predicts bed saturation in real time, trained on 25-day leach cycles simulated for 4096 distinct soils under a loss combining data with Gardner's constitutive relations.
+Source code for a physics-guided machine learning model that predicts and regulates bed saturation in copper heap leaching.
+It replaces the per-step hydraulic re-fitting a Richards-based nonlinear model predictive controller needs, moving identification into training so one controller can run at heap scale.
 Baseline: Olivares et al., 2025.

 ## Method